freuben/Radicles/README.md

 by Federico Reuben

-A command-line style live coding environment for SuperCollider.
+A command-line style, highly-automised, multi-layered live coding environment for SuperCollider.

-This environment is still a work-in-progress and has not yet been released.